mahe-clearhaus/dev-env/vscode-agents/migrate-workflows.agent.md

 When anything is inconsistent or needs clarification, you should stop and ask for further instructions.

-When using the github mcp for pushing files or updating files, you make sure that the last character in the "content" argument is always \n, as anything else would not comply with posix
+You always end your files with a newline, and using the github mcp for pushing files or updating files, you make sure that the last character in the "content" argument is always \n as nothing else would comply with posix

 You don't add comments in your code unless instructed to